 Mill House B&B

 This 4 Star GOLD B&B is in a converted 18th century mill near Kelso.
 It is less than 2 miles from the English border and ideal for visiting the Berwickshire/Northumberland coastline, as well as the historic Border towns of Kelso, Melrose and Jedburgh with their famous Abbey ruins.
-Choice of 4 spacious rooms/suites (double, twin, family).
+Mill House is perfect for walkers as it is at the end of The Pennine Way and also close to St Cuthbert’s Way Trail from Melrose to Lindisfarne.
+Choice of 5 spacious rooms/suites (double, twin, family).
 A full Scottish breakfast is served in the panelled Dining Room.
 Guests can also relax on the patio or in the drawing room with open fire.
 BOOK NOW

 The Waterside Rooms

 This 4 Star B&B on the coast directly overlooks the pictureque Solway Estuary in Dumfriesshire.
 Enjoy wildlife spotting and coastal walks or explore historic sites and castles including Caerlaverock.
 Gretna Green 7 miles.
 Dumfries 20 miles.
 Accommodation is in one self-contained suite of rooms with king sized bedroom, private lounge with sofa-bed, designer shower room and spectacular sea views.
 Sleeps up to 4 people.
 Breakfast is served in the upper dining room with panoramic views out over the Solway Firth.
 BOOK NOW